tr1p1ea/TI81CE/README.md

 **WARNING: If you have updated your calculator to an OS version > 5.5 then you will need to use [arTIfiCE](https://yvantt.github.io/arTIfiCE/) to run assembly programs.
 I suggest using it to install the [Cesium Shell](https://github.com/mateoconlechuga/cesium) for the best experience.**

+They keypad is quite similar, though there are some minor differences.
+One to note is that 'Quit' is actually 2nd + Clear on the 81.

+**To exit the program HOLD the ON key for 3 seconds.**

 ## Notes

 **This works with ROM version 1.8K ONLY.** A different ROM will likely crash (since this is a port that means the host system will crash).